eric-cyp24/Kyber768cbd.jl/README.md

 ## Build tables 2 and 3

-You can run the following Julia script to generate the LaTeX table source code for tables 2 and 3, and `pdflatex` to generate the table below as `results/SuccessRateTables.pdf`.
+You can run the following Julia script to generate the LaTeX table source code for tables 2 and 3, and `pdflatex` to generate these tables as `results/SuccessRateTables.pdf`.

 ```